 Could you use a reminder of simpler times?
 Drive along some back roads in the Lehigh Valley in eastern Pennsylvania, and you’ll find covered bridges that date back to the mid-19th century.
 They’re a beautiful reminder of our country’s past.
 Once the United States had about 10,000 covered bridges.
-Today there are less than 1,000 nationwide.
+Today, there are fewer than 1,000 nationwide.Â

 There are 7 covered bridges in the Lehigh Valley.
-Several of them are surrounded by trails and parks which allow visitors a chance to get a close look at the bridges and enjoy some hiking, biking, or picnicking while there.
+Several of them are surrounded by trails and parks, allowing visitors to enjoy hiking, biking, or picnicking.Â

-While in the Lehigh Valley, also consider a visit to Hawk Mountain Sanctuary — you’ll have some great hiking options and be treated to amazing miles-long views over the valley.
+While in the Lehigh Valley, also consider a visit to Hawk Mountain Sanctuary.
+You’ll have some great hiking options and be treated to amazing miles-long views over the valley.

-- The covered bridges you’ll see today in the Lehigh Valley were built using the Burr Truss design which utilizes large, central arches along the sides that are tied into the bridges’ abutments.
-This design, which helped strengthen bridges, is named after Theodore Burr who patented it in 1804.
+A covered bridge is wooden and covered to protect the wood from the weather.
+The covered bridges you’ll see today in the Lehigh Valley were built using the Burr Truss design.
+This design utilizes large, central arches along the sides, tied into the bridges’ abutments.Â

 - Decide how much time you have for the tour.
 If driving to all 7 bridges, expect to spend 2 to 3 hours (depending on the time of day and traffic as well as how much time you’ll be out of your car taking pictures or exploring an adjoining park).
 If you don’t have that kind of time, prioritize the ones you really want to see.
-Maybe you only want to visit a few and then spend the rest of the time enjoying an adjoining trail or park.
+Maybe you only want to visit a few and then spend the rest of the time enjoying an adjoining trail or park.Â

 - Take water along.
 There aren’t concessions near the bridges, so bringing water will come in handy.